taocpp/PEGTL/doc/Debug-Facilities.md

 # Debug Facilities

-Functions and classes to debug grammars and their run-time behavior.
+Functions and classes to debug grammars, both via their static properties and their run-time behavior.

 ## Contents